 So many popular restaurants serve Cajun Shrimp Pasta, but I am certain with this recipe you can give Appleby’s, Chili’s and TGI Friday’s a run for their money. :)

 While I really enjoy this recipe as-is, and I love the simplicity of just shrimp and scallions, you could add just about any ingredient to this pasta.
-You could stir in some spinach if you’d like, and that would be delicious.
-Steamed broccoli would also be good.
-Or, another fun option would be to stir in some cooked smoked sausage.
-There’s something about that combination of smoked sausage (I have shrimp boil on the brain!) and shrimp that is so good.
+Here are some suggestions:

 - 8 ounces linguini

-- 1/2 pound shrimp peeled, deveined, tails removed (see note above about shrimp)
+- ½ lb shrimp – peeled, deveined, tails removed see note above about shrimp

 - 6 cloves garlic, minced

-- 3/4 T creole seasoning (more or less to taste)
+- 3/4 tbsp creole seasoning use more or less to taste

 - 3/4 cup heavy cream

-- 1 teaspoon red pepper flakes and additional scallions for garnish
+- additional red pepper flake, parmesan cheese and scallions for garnish

 - Prepare linguini according to package directions.